ATTX-project/ATTX-project.github.io/attx_project/ATTX-Development-Environment.md

 * [Gradle](https://gradle.org/)
 * [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin)

-By default, Gradle plugin seems to be using 2.31 version of the the Gradle.
+By default, Gradle plugin seems to be using 2.31 version of the Gradle.
 One must upgrade this to 3.1. by going to the project properties and changing the Gradle home.

 ### Test Coverage